 Some people think it's a given, but it may not be necessary.

 As society progresses, we start to see that certain traditions surrounding weddings and marriage are less necessary than previously thought.
 A woman can choose to take her husband’s name, or keep hers; a man doesn’t have to ask for permission to propose to the love of his life – and of course, a marriage may not have a man or woman at all.
-Joint bank accounts are something that used to be a given, as many women were housewives and otherwise did not have access to income.
+Joint bank accounts are something that also used to be a given, as many women were housewives and otherwise did not have access to income.
 It’s still a popular choice among couples, in the spirit of togetherness and starting a family, but it’s not as much of a necessity as it once was.
 Before starting the process because you assume you’re supposed to, find out if it’s the right thing for you and your spouse.

 Joint accounts are a good fit for those who have similar assets, but it may not work if one or both of you has something like student-loan debt or child-support payments from before your marriage.
 Maintaining financial independence is also important to many people and having separate accounts keeps each person financially literate in case the worst should happen.
 Of course, if your income levels are vastly different, there can be tension about how to divide up bills and other payments.
 Combining bank accounts can help create the feeling of “ours” instead of “yours and mine” in regards to money, though it’s very important to have discussions leading to this mindset before making the decision – and likely before you say "I do."